Suraj151/pdi-framework/README.md

 ## 14. Build & Toolchain

 PDI Framework targets the **Arduino IDE / arduino-cli** build system.
 This is the supported path, and it dictates almost every structural quirk you've read about so far — most notably the `.cpp`-include trick ([§2.4](#2-device-layer--porting-guide)) and the codegen step ([§6.5](#6-database-layer)).
-This section is the integrator's reference: install, board versions, what the scripts do, what `library.properties` declares, and the open issues that keep the library off the Arduino Library Manager.
+This section is the integrator's reference: install, board versions, what the scripts do, what `library.properties` declares, and the Arduino Library Manager flow.

 ### 14.1 Supported boards